 Guidance for Suppliers

 In addition to general information, TSBE is available to assist members connect and engage with New Hope Group in regards to the New Acland Mine Stage 3 Expansion project.
-For more information, please contact Mitchell Anderson from our TSBE team: [email protected].
+For more information, please contact the TSBE team: [email protected].

 CSG Operation and Maintenance (O&M) Phase Opportunity